Gavin-Yinld/coMethy/README.md

 <div align=center><img width="700" height="525" src="https://github.com/Gavin-Yinld/coMethy/blob/master/figures/wgcna.module.png"/></div>

 ## Step 3.
 PCA analysis to extract eigen-loci from each co-methylation module
-PCA analysis is adopted to pick a set of pCSM loci with the largest loading in PC1 as eigen-loci for the corresponding module to represent methylation trend.
+PCA analysis is performed to pick a set of pCSM loci with the largest loading in PC1 as eigen-loci in each co-methylation module to represent the methylation trend in the module.
 ```R
 eigen_loci <- extract_eigen(methy_data=module$profile,
                             all_label=module$module_id,